NVIDIA/NeMo/docs/source/features/parallelisms.rst

 Interleaved Pipeline Parallel Schedule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To minimize the pipeline bubble, the computation on each GPU can be divided into multiple subsets of layers (referred to as model chunks), rather than a single contiguous block.
 For instance, instead of each GPU processing a continuous set of four layers, it might handle two model chunks with two layers each.
-This method ensures that each GPU in the pipeline manages multiple stages.
+This method ensures that each GPU in the pipeline manages multiple stages rather than on a single contiguous block.

    .. code-block:: yaml